 Capstan with Chain (definitely of newer build) - Picture: Marine Research Germany

-The last known position of "S 170" north of Putlos and the fact, that it was en route to Flensburg and was counted as missing, lead to assume, that the sinking off Keldsnor possibly by a minehit left no survivors and remained therefore without any reporting of the loss.
+The last known position of "S 170" north of Putlos and the fact, that it was en route to Flensburg and was counted as missing, leads to assume, that the sinking off Keldsnor possibly by a minehit left no survivors and remained therefore without any reporting of the loss.

-The possibility stated by Herr Reinhard Öser and by Bubblewatcher Tauchservice that it could be the wreck of "S 22" is considered as untenable by the notification of the last radio operator of "S 22", Herr Raimund Schulz, communicated to the Web-Master on 17.01.2016 that "S 22" sank in the harbour of Wilhelmshaven in early April 1945 because of damages suffered from the last big bombing of the town on 30.03.1945.
+The possibility stated by the divers that it could be the wreck of "S 22" is contradicted by the notification of the last radio operator of "S 22", Herr Raimund Schulz, who communicated to the Web-Master on 17.01.2016 that "S 22" sank in the harbour of Wilhelmshaven in early April 1945 because of damages suffered from the last big bombing of the town on 30.03.1945.

 Scuttling-Position 54°23′ N 11°05′ E - "S 191" and "S 301"